Revised 5-27-2008

 Rick's Motorsport Electrics

-Rick's Motorsport Electrics is another source for quality rewinds.
+Rick's Motorsport Electrics is another source for stator rewinds.

 Monitoring the Charging System